Zayne-sprague/Deductive_Additivity_for_Planning_of_Natural_Language_Proofs/README.md

 - Transformers version 4.20.0 (really important for proof generation)
     - Transformers version 4.10.4 (really important for intrinsic eval)

-When you want to run the intrensic evaluations (MRRs etc.) use `pip install -r requirements.txt`
+When you want to run the intrinsic evaluations (MRRs etc.) use `pip install -r requirements.txt`

 If you want to generate proof trees use `pip install -r requirements_proof_gen_exp.txt`